 Blue Spring is located in Putaruru, a small town in the South Waikato District, somewhat centrally located on New Zealand’s North Island.
 It’s about a 40-minute drive from Rotorua, an hour from Hamilton, and 2 hours from Auckland.

 Both the Whites Road and Leslie Road carparks are off State Highway 28, which can be accessed by either State Highway 1 or 5.
-Whites Road is larger, easy to find, but a longer walk to the spring.
+Whites Road is larger and easy to find, but a longer walk to the spring.

 Leslie Road carpark is about 3.7 km from the intersection of SH28 and Leslie Rd.